max-p-log-p/ViB/README.md

 - Open in new window - open vi/vim in a new window with tmux
 - Debugging - add --trace to curl
 - Images, Video, etc. - Download manually and view in another application
-- History - Use :his to list or :his / to search history.
+- History - Use :his to list history.
 For persistent history, append the requested url to a file in the desired ~/.bashrc function.
 - Bookmarks - Maintain a bookmarks file with link numbers

 For more features read the vi manpage.